 - Release Expectations: Let go of your expectations about how an animal should behave during the treatment (they usually do not behave like humans, lying down motionless for 60 minutes).
 The typical treatment consists of an ebb and flow of hands-on/short distance Reiki as well as short periods of movement and relaxation.
 Also, let go of your expectations about what healing result the animal should manifest.

-- After you finish the treatment, always thank the animal for participation in the treatment (however it unfolded was perfect).
+- Gratitude: After you finish the treatment, always thank the animal for participation in the treatment (however it unfolded was perfect).